trallard/airflow-tutorial/source/pipelines.md

     def on_data(self, data):
         """
-        Automatic detection of the kind of data collected from Twitter This method reads in tweet data as Json and extracts the data we want.
+        Automatic detection of the kind of data collected from Twitter This method reads in tweet data as JSON and extracts the data we want.
         """
         try:
             # parse as json